The CARINTHIA of 1956 was the third of a quartet of new ships built for the Cunard Line and specially designed for the Canadian service

 Left: the CARINTHIA leaving Montreal on the last sailing of the St Lawrence

-seaon in November 1964; and right: the same scene eight weeks later with
+season in November 1964; and right: the same scene eight weeks later

-To give some idea of life on board the CARINTHIA, the following few paragraphs describe the winter of 1964/65, plus the St Lawrence sailings of the 1965 summer.
+To give some idea of life on board the CARINTHIA, the following article describes the winter of 1964/1965, plus the St Lawrence sailings of the 1965 summer:

-The CARINTHIA sailed from Liverpool on Saturday 19th December 1964 on a voyage to Halifax and New York.
+The CARINTHIA sailed from Liverpool on Saturday 19th December 1964 on a voyage to Halifax, N.S. and New York.
 This would entail spending Christmas Day at sea and arriving at Halifax on Boxing Day morning.
 After a short stay of three hours in the Nova Scotian port, the CARINTHIA sailed for New York where she berthed at Pier 92 on the evening of Sunday 27th December.
-Passenger numbers were low and the weather was foul.
+Pasenger numbers were low and the weather was foul.

-On arrival at New York the CARINTHIA took her pilot at the Ambrose Channel Light Vessel and then proceeded to the quarantine anchorage off Staten Island, just beyond the newly completed Verazzano Narrows Bridge.
-Here the port officials boarded by tender; these included the Port Health, US Immigration and US Customs.
+On arrival at New York the CARINTHIA took her pilot at the Ambrose Channel Light Vessel and then proceeded to the quarantine anchorage off Staten Island, just beyond the newly completed Verrazano Narrows Bridge.
+Here the port officials boarded by tender; these included the Port Health, U.S. Immigration and U.S. Customs.
 Overseeing all this was Cunard's New York representative, Tom Luby.

 This gave about ninety minutes of leeway whilst the CARINTHIA sailed across New York Bay, up the North River, and berthed alongside Cunard's time-honoured Pier 92.
 Passenger immigration procedures were generally just about complete as the CARINTHIA berthed alongside, and it only remained for the hold baggage to be discharged and cleared through Customs before the passengers could proceed on their way.